Mr1Skeletoner/printColored/README.md

 June first update: MORE USELESS FORMATS YAY!!!!

-12/06 update: made it wayyyyyyyyyy better (update guide later im lazy gtg playing minecraft)
+12/06 update: made it wayyyyyyyyyy better

-also added legacy version to this repository

-also added a new version including all formats (useless ones)
+latest update 12/06 put all functions in the same file, and made a separate file for endline stuff that i hate

-*Guide to using (NORMAL, LATEST VERSION "printColored.py" OR "FullDictPrintC", skip for legacy version):*
+*Guide to using printColored function:*

-first, import it like any other file if you use in another code
+first, import it if you use it in another code

-import printColored
+from printColored import *

 now, to use the function,

-printColored.printColored("endline", "text", *"formats")
+printColored("endline", "text", *"formats")

 endline is the last character at the end of the string, leave empty (without spaces) for new line

+ENDLINE DOESNT EXIST ANYMORE IN THE MAIN FILE!!

 text is text

 formats are how the string is affected. there can be 1 color only at once but multiple styles like bold and italic at the same time

-if you wanna check all formats/styles, you can either check the code or copy paste this:

-printColored("form dict","","")

-trying to write the statement above on your own may fail because what i wrote has a secret character so just copy paste it

-UPD: js run the main file and it will print every format
+*Guide to using customColor function:*

+customColor("endline", "text", "code")

+endline and text are just same as the main function (printColored)

+code is the format code you want to use, for example "02" gives you foggy gray, which wasnt in the format dictionary (it is now)

-(if you want a format that isnt available in my dictionary, run the test_finder(x,y) (incase u missed it x and y are digits) function within the range you wish, i suggest using 1:108)
+so i guess if you want a format that isnt in the dictionary, you can use this (btw i believe theres all formats in the dictionary now)

-(to apply the format to the dictionary, take the number in the "At iteration X", add it to the dictionary with its name ("name":"X"))
+(and to find a format that isnt in the dictionary, use the formatfinder(min,max) function

-*Guide to using legacy version:*
+*Guide to using legacyprintColored function:*

-import if u want

-printColored(endl, endlast, *text, **format,)
+legacyprintColored(endl, endlast, *text, **format,)

 endl is the last character, make it an empty string for new line